Research

 Citizen science monitoring for nightjars

 The Common Nighthawk is a member of the nightjar family, which are ancient lineage of cryptic, nocturnal birds that eat flying insects.
 Nightjars are poorly understood, in part due to their night time habits which preclude them from detection during dawn bird surveys.
-As part of the non-profit organization WildResearch, I developed and manage a semi-national citizen science program that surveys for nightjars in Canada so that we can better understand their ecology and population trends.
+As part of the non-profit organization WildResearch, I developed a national citizen science program that surveys for nightjars in Canada so that we can better understand their ecology and population trends.
 The program is complementary to the Breeding Bird Survey to increase the data and outreach value of both programs.
-To date, over 500 volunteers have completed almost 8,000 surveys and the data is freely available on NatureCounts.
+The data is freely available on NatureCounts and is now managed by Birds Canada as the Canadian Nightjar Survey.

 MSc Research: Edge effects on grassland songbirds